vpapakir/iac-atom-datafactory/README.md

 # iac-atom-datafactory

-A cloud-specific Terraform atom for provisioning Azure Data Factory instances as part of an atom-molecule-template infrastructure architecture.
+A cloud-specific Terraform atom for provisioning Azure Data Factory instances as part of an atom-molecule-template infrastructure architecture...

 ## Traffic Light System